awoie/vp-token-spec/README.md

 ```

-# Authorization COde Flow
+### Authorization Code Flow with Verifiable Presentation in ID Token

-This section illustrates the response when W3C Verifiable Credentials objects are returned as JWTs from user_info endpoint responses.
+Below are the examples when verifiable presentation is requested and returned from user_info endpoint responses as part of OpenID Connect Authorization Code Flow.
+ID Token contains a `vp_jwt` or `vp_ldp` element with the Verifiable Presentation data.
+It can also contain `vc_jwt` or `vc_ldp` element with the Verifiable Credential data.

-### Authentication Request
+#### Authentication Request

 ```
   GET /authorize?